Complete business analysis step by step process to select a company for investing. Example of Fine Organics – a company from the chemical sector

 I have also shared the complete business analysis of PI Industries.

-Please note that it is not a recommendation to invest in any listed company, including Fine Organics.
+Investing in any listed company, including Fine Organics, is not recommended.
 I am not a SEBI registered broker to recommend any stock.
-I have chosen Fine Organics to help my readers understand how one should analyse a business for investing.
-Still, I will not talk about price information.
-I will share information for analysis of the underlying business in Fine organics.
-Everything I am sharing is available in the public domain.
+I have chosen Fine Organics to help my readers understand how to analyse a business for investing.

 So now, without much ado, let’s begin.